Up at the Lake: Composition and lyrics

-Musically, Up at the Lake is a pop rock album, which continues the country rock direction that the band initially explored on their sixth album Tellin' Stories (1997).
+Musically, Up at the Lake is a pop rock album that continues the country rock direction that the band initially explored on their sixth album, Tellin' Stories (1997).
 Cokemachineglow writer David M. Goldstein explained that Up at the Lake had the "same hazy, guitar-centered production, and an emphasis on la-di-da country-rockers evoking the [Rolling] Stones at their late '60s/early '70s peak" as Tellin' Stories.
 AllMusic reviewer Jason Damas wrote that the "classic-rock coloring that dominated discs" such as the band's self-titled (1995) and Tellin' Stories albums return, in addition to "brief flirtations with classic folk".
 The band's trademark Hammond organ sound also returned, though in a reduced presence, as Collins' guitarwork was placed higher in the mix.
 Burgess largely dropped the falsetto vocal styling that he used on the majority of Wonderland, though it was used on "Up at the Lake".
 According to Burgess, the album's title is taken from a never-made David Lynch film, and "I thought we could at least provide the soundtrack to this unmade film".

 The opening track, "Up at the Lake", is a British traditional rock song; its first line is adapted from "Loose Fit" (1990) by former contemporaries Happy Mondays.
 The indie disco song "Feel the Pressure" evokes the Tellin' Stories track "One to Another".
-Burgess said its "full horror movie" intro section was made by collaborataors the Chemical Brothers.
-For the rest of the track, Collins came up with music that was more akin to the rest of the album until Blunt said the Chemical Brothers "did their thing to it".
+Burgess said its "full horror movie" intro section was made by the collaborators, the Chemical Brothers.
+For the rest of the track, Collins came up with music that was more akin to the rest of the album until Blunt said the Chemical Brothers "did their thing to it."
 Burgess had Brookes play a drum pattern akin to the sound of Adam and the Ants and Bow Wow Wow.
 The opening portion of the following track, "As I Watch You in Disbelief", is taken from "'Heroes" (1977) by David Bowie.
-Burgess said it detailed "being broken", and was influenced by "When I Paint My Masterpiece" (1971) by Bob Dylan.
+Burgess said it detailed "being broken" and was influenced by "When I Paint My Masterpiece" (1971) by Bob Dylan.
 "Cry Yourself to Sleep" retreads the American country and folk direction that Burgess tackled on I Believe.
 It was written by Rogers, though Burgess said he potentially contributed a few lyrics to it.
 Rogers described it as a melancholic song about his daughters moving to Australia.
 Ged Lynch, formerly of Black Grape, contributed percussion to the track.